Putting Together a Unique Magical Programme

 I feel as guilty of this as anyone, and never does my pool of magical repertoire seem so shallow as when I’m trying to coordinate with other magicians on the same show.

 “Oh, you’re doing a rope trick?
 Okay, I won’t do ropes.
-You’re doing a thing with envelopes, okay… scratch that then.”
+You’re doing a thing with envelopes, okay, scratch my Bank Night then.”

 It’s not just a one-for-one trade either.
 One routine can knock out a wide swath of other possibilities.
 If I’m doing the Benson Bowl routine, in which sponge balls are appearing under a bowl, then it removes the Cups & Balls, Chop Cup, and any other sponge ball routine from consideration.